 Educational Leadership Practicum Project expectations are documented for students perusing a license to become an instructional leader.
+Included practicum experience.
+Prerequisite: EDUC FOLIO SLLA

 EDUC-PRAX Reading Specialist Praxis Exam, 0 hours, Fall, Spring, Summer

 The Reading Specialist Praxis Exam is required for all candidates seeking licensure as a Reading Specialist.
 This zero-credit course documents the passing of the exam.